- …

 Mrs. Plumer, Co-Director

 Mrs. Plumer has served as a strings teacher for Fairfax County Public Schools for 11 years, spending the majority of her tenure as the orchestra director at South County Middle School and Laurel Hill Elementary School.
 She currently maintains a private cello studio and is glad to be able to continue to serve the South County community through this camp.
 Mrs. Plumer holds a Master’s Degree in Music Education from Ithaca College and a Bachelor’s degree and Performance Certificate in Cello from the University of South Carolina, where she taught in the USC String Project, a nationally recognized teacher-training program.
-She resides in Chantilly, VA with her husband Kevin, daughter Emma, and chocolate lab Savannah.
+She resides in Chantilly, VA with her husband Kevin, children Emma and Phillip, and chocolate lab Savannah.

 Mr. Chang, Teacher